Black Love in Action

-August is Black Philanthropy Month.
-The Community Foundation celebrates local giving through a collection of stories that highlight Black Philanthropy in our region.
+August is Black Philanthropy Month and The Community Foundation is recognizing and celebrating local giving by philanthropists and community leaders in our region.
 Black Philanthropy Month (BPM), created in 2011 by Dr. Jackie Bouvier Copeland and the Pan-African Women's Philanthropy Network, is an annual global celebration of African-descent giving that aims to strengthen African-American and African-descent giving in all its forms.